martyjs/marty/docs/_api/stores/index.md

 {% endsample %}

-<h2 id="displayName">displayName</h2>

-An optional display name for the stores.
-Used for richer debugging.
-If you're using ES6 classes, displayName will be the name of the class by default.

 <h2 id="handlers">handlers</h2>

 The <code>handlers</code> property is used to define which handlers should be called when an action is dispatched.
 The key is the name of the handler and value is either a single constant or an array of constants.